Use the chart below to decide how much you need, and how much potassium, magnesium and calcium your polyhalite application will provide.

 |Grassland||40||16||80||11.2||9.3||4.8||2.9||13.6||9.8||Apply at the start of growth before each cut.
 May not be required before first cut on medium/heavy soils.|

-* Generally applications should be made where a deficiency has been recognised or is expected.
+* Generally applications should be made where a deficiency has been recognized or is expected.
 This can be assessed through tissue analysis, crop observation or whether in a high-risk area.
 Refer to official recommendations for further details.